gladly-team/next-firebase-auth/README.md

 * **Dynamic redirect destinations:** Currently, built-in *dynamic* redirects aren't fully supported, because `authPageURL` and `appPageURL` are static.
 Check out [this proposed enhancement](https://github.com/gladly-team/next-firebase-auth/issues/57) for details.
 However, it is possible to perform custom routing at SSR by leveraging [the officially-supported](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) `notFound` and `redirect` objects that `getServerSideProps` may return.
 * **Supporting custom claims:** Currently, the `AuthUser` object does not include any Firebase custom claims.
-* **Firebase emulator support:** It's not simple to use the Firebase emulator with this package.
-We'd love to make this easier and welcome suggestions.
-See [this discussion](https://github.com/gladly-team/next-firebase-auth/discussions/63).
 * **Supporting custom session logic:** Currently, this package doesn't allow using a custom cookie or session module.
 Some developers may need this flexibility to, for example, keep auth user data in server-side session storage.

 We'd love to hear your feedback on these or other features.
 Please feel free to [open a discussion](https://github.com/gladly-team/next-firebase-auth/discussions)!